wso2-extensions/mediation-csv-module/docs/xml_to_csv.md

 **Properties**
 * customHeader (CSV Header):
 Set a custom header to the output CSV payload.
 If this property is not specified, Key values of the input would be used as the output CSV headers.

 ### Sample configuration

 **Sample request**

-Following is a sample CSV request that can be handled by the csvToCsv operation.
+Following is a sample XML request that can be handled by the xmlToCsv operation.

 ```xml
 <root>